-The first step is always to log out of Streamlabs OBS and Streamlabs.com, then log back in.
+The first step is always to log out of Streamlabs Desktop and Streamlabs.com, then log back in.

 If that doesn't solve the problem, follow this guide (If you want to jump to a specific section please use the links below).

 Can't Hear Alert/Widget

 - In your recent events list, at the top right, ensure that you do not have your alert sounds muted:

 - Click on the gear to the right of your Mixer to launch your Advanced Audio Settings.
 Monitor Only (Mute Output) should work for the majority of people.
 If your monitoring device is different than your desktop audio device, please select monitor and output.